Fornacula/HarIDSync/README.md

 ```sh
 $ bin/setup
 ```
+**NB!
 Before you can synchronize with HarID portal you must ask EENet to authorize your newly generated Candibox certificate in HarID portal.
-Please contact EENet customer support and send them the contents of your certificate file.
+Please contact EENet customer support and send them the contents of your certificate file.**

 ## Usage